ondat/documentation/docs/operations/backups-and-restores-with-kastenk10.md

 application has been backed up externally.
 There’s no reason to keep the snapshot as it can’t be meaningfully used.
 Furthermore, it takes up space on the local node and can cause a slight performance degradation for IO to the parent volume.
 At the moment, there is no good way to automate this procedure.
-Consequently user's should: set their snapshot retention policy to 1 hourly snapshot when setting up a backup policy.
+Consequently users should: set their snapshot retention policy to 1 hourly snapshot when setting up a backup policy.
 This does not fix the issue, but ensures that the snapshot is removed within an hour of been taken.
 It is also possible to remove the snapshot manually by